 Our research will help influence and inform the future regulatory initiatives at both UK and EU levels and provide practical proposals for establishing an efficient set of rules and standards for decoding the terra incognita of cryptocurrencies.

 Meet the Principal Investigator(s) for the project

-Dr Stelios Andreadakis - Dr Stelios Andreadakis is a Senior Lecturer in Corporate and Financial Law and Director of Postgraduate Programmes.
+Dr Stelios Andreadakis - Dr Stelios Andreadakis is a Reader in Corporate and Financial Law and Director of Postgraduate Programmes.
 Prior to joining Brunel, he was a Lecturer and LLM Director at the University of Leicester and a Senior Lecturer at Oxford Brookes University.
 He holds a PhD and an LLM in International Commercial Law from the University of Leicester and an undergraduate Law degree from the Law School of the University of Athens, Greece.

 Dr Andreadakis’ research interests are in the areas of Corporate Law and EU Law.
 He is particularly interested in corporate governance, exploring aspects of regulation of companies, corporate theories, the operation of financial markets and the role of scandals in the introduction of new legislation.
 His current work focuses on the role of whistle-blowers in modern corporate governance and he is conducting empirical research in the US, Japan and Europe.
 A monograph will be published by Edward Elgar with the findings of the research project and his recommendations as to the role of corporate culture in the strengthening of whistleblower protection worldwide.